xihajun/MachineLearner/README.md

 - issue #1: tensorflow - fit for one sample always give me error?

 ## Test statistic
-I learned test statistic from Partick anomaly detection course.
+I learned test statistic from Partick's anomaly detection course[[notes](https://drive.google.com/drive/folders/0B9ODwgzxZIv8fjdpc1ozZXd5WTZObGYyeVV3d0JtYVdPSnJXamdJUWxQRklFMjJITVJUU1E?usp=sharing)].
 At the beginning, I have no idea what it is.
 Thanks to a course from Taiwai（劉惠美－數理統計學） which could be found [here](http://ctld.video.nccu.edu.tw/media/751).

 - rejection region
     - issue #3: how to transfer the region to a probability